 E. Criminal Activities

-In the event that a Group or individual member is convicted of violating any applicable state or federal law (other than traffic related laws), the ASRC Board of Directors shall immediately place the Group or individual in a probationary status, until such time as the matter has been investigated by the Board of Directors.
+In the event that a Group or individual member is convicted of a felony, the ASRC Board of Directors shall immediately place the Group or individual in a probationary status, until such time as the matter has been investigated by the Board of Directors.
 At such time, the Board of Directors shall make a recommendation on any further action which may be taken relative to the Group or member status with the ASRC.

+Teams should establish a process for screening and adjudicating member background investigation results.

+The ASRC recommends a standard background investigation level of Criminal Justice Information System (CJIS) or Federal Bureau of Investigation (FBI).

+If an applicant with a felony conviction is accepted into a Group, the Group Chairman must notify the Board of Directors by remitting the applicant’s name, conviction details and the date of the conviction to the ASRC Chair at chair@asrc.net.
+The Group Chairman must notify the Board within 30 days of application acceptance.

+If an existing member is convicted of a felony and is authorized to remain a member of the Group, the Group Chairman must notify the Board of Directors by remitting the member’s name, conviction details and the date of the conviction to the ASRC Chair at chair@asrc.net.
+The Group Chairman must notify the Board within 30 days of becoming aware of the conviction.

 F. Disciplinary Action